-Section 4.1.1.2 Red Hare Life History
+Section 4.1.1.2 Red Hake Life History

-Red hake throphycischuss, is a demersal gadoid species distributed from the Gulf of St. Lawrence to North Carolina, and are most abundant from the western Gulf of Maine through Southern New England waters.
+Red hake throphysic chuss, is a demersal gadoid species distributed from the Gulf of St. Lawrence to North Carolina, and are most abundant from the western Gulf of Maine through Southern New England waters.
 Red hake are separated into northern and southern stocks for management purposes.
-The northern stock is defined as the Gulf of Maine to Northern Georges Bank region, white the southern stock is defined as the Southern Georges Bank to Mid-Atlantic Bight region (Figure 11).
-Survey distributions indicate that there are higher concentrations of red hake by catch weight (kg) during the NEFSC spring surveys than the NEFSC fall surveys.
-Less red hake are caught in the uniddle of Georges Bank in the spring than the fall.
+The northern stock is defined as the Gulf of Maine to Northern Georges Bank region, while the southern stock is defined as the Southern Georges Bank to Mid-Atlantic Bight region (Figure 11).
+Survey distributions indicate that there are higher concentrations of red hake by catch weight (kg) dming the NEFSC spring surveys than the NEFSC fall surveys.
+Less red hake are caugifient the middle of Georges Bank in the spring than the fall.
 They tended to be more in the Gulf of Maine and along the shelf, than in the middle of the bank (Figure 9).